 - 1. Acts as a whole in directing the activities of the President through the creation and implementation of Strategic Outcome policies. - 2.
-Limits the latitude of the President in the execution of Means activities through establishment of Executive Limitation policies. - 3.
-Authorizes the President to establish all administrative policies, all administrative rules, all guidelines, all procedures, make all decisions, take all actions, establish all practices, and develop all activities using the President's reasonable interpretation of the Board's Strategic Outcomes and Executive Limitation policies, as noted in the President Accountability policy. - 4.
+Limits the latitude of the President in the execution of Operational Activities through establishment of Executive Limitation policies. - 3.
+Authorizes the President to establish all administrative policies, all administrative rules, all guidelines, all operating standards, make all decisions, take all actions, establish all practices, and develop all activities using the President's reasonable interpretation of the Board's Strategic Outcomes and Executive Limitation policies, as noted in the President Accountability policy. - 4.
 May change its Strategic Outcome and Executive Limitation policies, thereby changing the scope of authority delegated to the President. - 5.
 Respects and supports any President decision that conforms to Strategic Outcome and Executive Limitation policies. - 6.
 Recognizes that individual directives of Trustees, Board Officers, or Board Committees are not binding on the President. - 7.
 May authorize, by Board action, a Trustee, Board Officer, or Board Committee to direct the President in rare instances. - 8.
 Consider a President's request to waive a Board and/or Administrative policy when it is in the best interest of the College.
 Waivers shall apply to the specific instance only.

+Change Lo g Governance Unit: Board of Trustees

-Change Log Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 The term "Means" clarified as "Operational Activities" Board of Trustees
+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 The term "Means" clarified as "Operational Activities"

+08-15-24 Board Reviewed, No Changes

+Policy Title: President Accountability Number: B2002

-Policy Title:President AccountabilityNumber: B2002Policy Type:Board - Delegation of AuthorityResponsible:PresidentRelated Policies:B2000, B2001, B2003, B3000, B3001, B3002, B3003, B3004, B3005, B3006, B3007, B3008, B3009, B3010, B3011, B3012, B3013Linked Procedures:NoneRelated Laws:110 ILCS 805/Illinois Public Community College ActRelated Standards:NoneHLC Criterion:2C5, 5A, 5C
+Related Policies: B2000, B2001, B2003, B3000, B3001, B3002, B3003, B3004, B3005, B3006,

+B3007, B3008, B3009, B3010, B3011, B3012, B3013

+HLC Criterion: 2C5, 5A, 5C